TodePond/TodePondDotCom/wikiblogarden/academia/open/garden/readme.md

 ## Moment

-Let me be absolutely clear: *I don't think you should get any feedback on a piece of work until after you've shared it openly*.
+Let me be absolutely clear: **I don't think you should get any feedback on a piece of work until after you've shared it publicly.**

 I think you should publish your first draft, for everyone to see.

 I think it's dishonest to gather feedback before you share something.
 It's cheating.
 You are *deceiving* your reader or listener or viewer or participant.
 You are not being truthful with them.